code-mphi/ECOGEN/docs/sphinx_docs/_sources/Chap3_1_4initialConditions.rst.txt

 .. _Sec:input:InitialConditions:

-InitialConditionsV4.xml
+InitialConditions.xml
 =======================

- The *initialConditionsV4.xml* input file includes the initial conditions and the boundary conditions of the flow simulation.
+ The *initialConditions.xml* input file includes the initial conditions and the boundary conditions of the flow simulation.
 It is **mandatory** located in the folder of the current case.
 The typical structure of this file is:

  .. code-block:: xml